flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - Aram: it's still far from being autonomous/decouplable.
 Some experiences with a python codebase it works great, little experiance with Rust as a codebase and it is useless to me.
     - Flan: +1 totally.
     - On resistance by engineering organizations, and the need for someone with domain expertise to review/validate.
-    - Mathrew: it could work great for transpiling, updating, refining.
+    - Mathew: it could work great for transpiling, updating, refining.
 A company could become an expert in applying genAI in partnership with those who understand the existing product and code.
 - On Meta's policy changes and fallout
-    - Flan: this sent the Fediverse into a heated reaction, understandably. https://wiki.social.coop/wiki/Federation_with_Threads for some context.
+    - Flan: this sent the Fediverse into a heated reaction, understandably. https://wiki.social.coop/wiki/Federation_with_Threads and https://www.loomio.com/d/u1OkUA6M/clarity-on-stance-with-regards-to-threads/30.

 ## [[2024-12-11]]